Radar / RCS Measurements|

 RCS Facility Certification Reviewer (Evaluator) information now available online.|

 Welcome!
 This is a collaborative work in progress.
-The collaborators include:
+The collaborators include DoD entities and industry partners engaged in RCS measurements.

 The goal of this site is to promote cooperation by and between the collaborators and the US RCS community.
 The overarching goal is to improve the quality of data products produced by the US RCS community.
 This Web site is an outgrowth of the Radar Cross Section Measurements Working Group (RCSMWG) which was absorbed by the Range Commanders Council Signature Measurements Standards Group.
-Under the auspices of the RCC SMSG Radar Committee, a task to demonstrate the feasibility of certifying RCS facilities was initiated and is currently underway with the above organizations participating.
+Under the auspices of the RCC SMSG Radar Committee, a demonstration of the feasibility of certifying RCS facilities performed.
+Having successfully completed the demonstration, the RCC is no longer involved in the certification program.

 Other tasks that preceded the RCS Certification Demo project have included: